How to Set Up Multichat for Twitch, YouTube, and Kick

 1. Connect Your Accounts

-First, make sure both your Twitch and YouTube accounts are connected to Rebeam.
+First, make sure your Twitch, YouTube, and Kick accounts are connected to Rebeam.
 Log in to the Rebeam dashboard and go to each platform's connection settings.
 Connecting takes a few seconds for each platform.

 2. Start Streaming

 Set up your stream in the Rebeam dashboard with your title and category for each platform, then start streaming from OBS using your Rebeam RTMP URL.
-Once your stream is live, Rebeam will automatically go live on both Twitch and YouTube.
+Once your stream is live, Rebeam will automatically go live on Twitch, YouTube, and Kick.

 3. Open the Chat Page

 Navigate to the Chat section in the Rebeam dashboard.
-Once your stream is active, you will see a unified chat feed that shows messages from both Twitch and YouTube in real time.
+Once your stream is active, you will see a unified chat feed that shows messages from Twitch, YouTube, and Kick in real time.
 Each message is labelled with the platform it came from.

 4. Pop Out or Dock the Chat